unrays/GlassKit/README.md

 - Submit a pull request to add features or enhancements
 - Share shader examples or graphics tips

-Thank you for your support—I appreciate every suggestion and take them to heart.
+Thank you for your support!
+I appreciate every suggestion and take them to heart.

 ---